anse3832/MUSIQ/README.md

 Unofficial pytorch implementation of the paper "MUSIQ: Multi-Scale Image Quality Transformer"

 This code doesn't exactly match what the paper describes.
 - It only works on the KonIQ-10k dataset.
-(Or it works on the database which resolutions are 1024(witdh) x 768(height).)
+Or it works on the database which resolution is 1024(witdh) x 768(height).
 - Instead of using 5-layer Resnet, we use ResNet50 pretrained on ImageNet database.
 - We need to implement Earth Mover Distance (EMD) loss to train on other databases.